Just like us, rabbits seem to love sweet foods.

 They also contain fiber which can actually be good for the digestive system.

-But, because this is a fruit that is high in sugar – feeding them too many can actual be bad for them.
+Keep in mind that cherries are high in sugar, feeding them too many can actual be bad for them.

 How Cherries Can Be Bad For Rabbits

-Although in most cases small amounts are not a problem, there are things you should be aware of.
+Although in most cases, small amounts are not a problem, but there are things you should be aware of.

 - Rabbits should never eat cherry leaves or twigs of a cherry either.
 Like the pit, these parts of the cherry can be poisonous to rabbits.

 - In sweet cherries, the sugar content of cherries can be a health issue and even cause rotting teeth which is why serving it as a once in a while treat is important and not an everyday thing.

 - Diarrhea or an upset tummy can be an issue of too many cherries are eaten at one time.